VAUTPL/face_recognition_8-/README.md

 #Running
 To run the application, follow these instructions:

-By means of the terminal we raise the virtual environment with the command
+1.By means of the terminal we raise the virtual environment with the command:

 ###$ mkvirtualenv cv

-We execute the training to include faces to the database with the command
+2.We execute the training to include faces to the database with the command:

 ###$ python capture.py &lt;Name of the person>

-we must be inside the directory where we have the necessary files for the application
+-We must be inside the directory where we have the necessary files for the application

-To start the reconnaissance, we execute the command
+3.To start the reconnaissance, we execute the command:

 ###$ python  reconocimiento.py